tcasredburn/RealWareApiAssistant/README.md

 CustomLogFileLocation - Set a custom location to save the log file to.

-SkipConfirmations - Skips any "Press Y to continue" prompts
+SkipConfirmations - Skips any "Press Y to continue" prompts.

-SkipWarningPrompts - "Skips any warning prompts that would halt the script to warn the user"
+SkipWarningPrompts - Skips any warning prompts that would halt the script to warn the user.

 RetryImmediatelyAfterBadRequest - If a GET request fails before the actual PUT or POST, the GET request will retry for one additional attempt after 1000 milliseconds.